 >Oh gee, thanks for the brilliant suggestion, I was just gonna stand here and get hit.
 Totally wouldn't have done that on my own out of self-preservation or anything.

 With the amount of time we see pokemon just standing there and getting hit, actively ordering them to dodge is the correct thing to do.
-Pokemon are dumb as fuck.
+Pokemon are dumb as frick.
 I mean how else are they letting themselves get dominated by humans?

 When your Pokemon is reliant on your split-second orders, telling them to dodge and when is important.
 The trainer could've told them to brace the hit, or attack in that time, or do anything else.
 The Pokemon trust their trainer's strategy, and the trainer trusts their Pokemon to carry out their orders to achieve victory.